 The journey towards the cloud begins with virtualization.

-Virtualization has emerged as the key disruptive technology
+Virtualization has emerged as an innovative technology

-can increase IT agility, flexibility, and scalability while creating
+can increase ‘IT’ agility, flexibility, and scalability while creating

 significant cost saving.
 Workloads get deployed faster,

 performance and availability increases and operations